 Congratulations to the entire team and of course to Sila!

-Following the process remotely – through messages, photos, sketches, and conversations – reveals the dynamic that has emerged from the project when local ownership, technical expertise, and trust converge.
+Following the process remotely—through messages, photos, sketches, and conversations—shows us the dynamic that has emerged from the project when local ownership, technical expertise, and trust come together.
 The following images document the construction work and the topping-out ceremony.
+Also pictured are leading farmers from the youth group "Jua Farm Umoja" and the Nakuru County Agricultural Officer, who attended the event.
+Staff from the Rongai Teachers Training College, the Daily Nation newspaper, and the MBCI television station were also present.
 All photos are by Sila Ooko Owiti.

 This project has received funding under a grant agreement from the European Union’s Horizon Europe research and innovation program.
 Grant agreement no. GA 101083790.